|Doc. Number||Article Title||Effective Date||Version|

-Now that you believe the PDF has been set up correctly, it is time to get into the builder and start adding the replaceable fields.
+When you believe the PDF has been set correctly, it is time to get into the builder and start adding the replaceable fields.
 Start by putting the replaceable fields into position on the template.
 We will worry about adding tags after we've positioned all the fields.
-We will skip any check boxes, signatures, or other types of replaceable fields and focus on adding only the text type.
-Text fields are where you will be placing the tags that populate information from the CRM.
-The majority of the work will be with these so it's best to work on them first.
+We will skip any checkboxes, signatures, or other types of replaceable fields and focus on adding only the text type.
+Text fields are where you will be placing tags that populate information from the CRM.
+The majority of the work will be with these so work on them first.

 Use CTRL+C to copy the replaceables and the arrow keys on your keyboard to move them into place.
 This makes a quick and easy task out of creating the new replaceables and moving them into position; especially on tables of data.

 2. Enter the Tags

 Now that we've positioned everything, let's add the tags used to populate information from the CRM.
 We suggest having two other pages open for reference while you're doing this; our Tags article and either the Custom Field (Contacts > Custom Fields) or Form Builder Page (Contacts > Custom Fields > Form Builder > Pick the form that best corresponds with the document template you are building) so you can easily find the tags you want.